 Collectors’ system: This system relies on the premise that retailers, after the collection of ULABs, will use a specialised collectors’ network that will deliver the ULABs to the waste management facility.
 Different from the simplified reverse-distribution system, the role played by the collectors ensures that the transportation costs will not be absorbed completely by the retailers.
 Due to the higher number of operators in this system, its implementation allows for a wider geographic area to be served.

-Manufacturer-supported return system: The manufacturers are responsible for planning and implementing the logistics of returning the ULABs so that they can be delivered to the waste management facility..The collectors and those responsible for the transportation are linked to the manufacturers.
-Thus, despite the fact that the manufacturers are not directly involved with the collection and transportation of the ULABs, it remains their responsibility to provide the necessary means to accomplish these steps to a high environmental standard.
+Manufacturer-supported return system: The manufacturers are responsible for planning and implementing the logistics of returning the ULABs so that they can be delivered to the waste management facility or returned to the manufacturer.
+The collectors and those responsible for the transportation are linked to the manufacturers.
+Thus, despite the fact that the manufacturers are not directly involved with the collection and transportation of the ULABs, it remains their responsibility to provide the necessary means to accomplish these steps in a manner consistent with environmentally sound management.

-Reverse-distribution system: ULABs are returned by consumers to retailers, picked up by wholesalers or battery manufacturers, and finally taken to waste management facilities for recovery.
+Reverse-distribution system: ULABs are returned by consumers to retailers, picked up by wholesalers or battery manufacturers (when delivering new batteries), and finally taken to a secondary lead smelter for recycling.

 Storage

-Storage of ULABs at collection points should only be regarded as an interim measure, in order to permit time for the collection of sufficient volumes of ULABs for cost effective transportation to the disposal facility.
-Collection points should not store large amounts of ULABs or for a long time, as this increases the risk of accidental spills or leakage and should be avoided.
+Storage of ULABs at collection points should only be regarded as an interim measure, in order to permit time for the collection of sufficient volumes of ULABs for cost effective transportation to the recycling facility.
+Collection points should not store large amounts of ULABs or for a long time, as this increases the risk of accidental spills or leakage of electrolyte and should be avoided.
 It is recommended that collection points storing ULABs for a period greater than 180 days or in quantities greater than 1000 kg should be licensed and regulated as hazardous waste storage facilities.

 Batteries should not be drained of electrolyte at collection points.
 Battery draining is a potentially hazardous activity that demands, not only special tools, containers and safety equipment, but also trained personnel (and in most instances an effluent treatment plant).
+Since these requirements may often be lacking, which increases the risk of an accident dramatically, the drainage at collection points should be avoided.
 Processing ULABs for recovery by draining the electrolyte should be considered an activity that requires a hazardous waste disposal permit.

 ULABs should be ideally stored inside acid-resistant containers that may also be sealed and used as the transport container, to minimize the risk of accidental spillage.
-However, if this is not the case, undamaged batteries should be placed on a wooden or plastic pallet and care should be taken to prevent the terminals from short-circuiting.
+However, if this is not the case, undamaged batteries should be placed on a wooden or plastic pallet and care should be taken to prevent the terminals from short-circuiting as described below under “packaging and labelling”.

-The following measures should be adopted: (a) the storage place should be sheltered from rain and other water sources, be equipped with an effluent collection system, and be located away from heat sources; (b) the storage place should have an impermeable surface with a curb or berm to control spills; (c) the storage place should have an exhaust ventilation system, or a fast air recirculation system, in order to avoid hazardous gas accumulation; (d) the storage place should have restricted access and be identified as a hazardous waste storing place.
+The following measures should be adopted: (a) the storage area should be sheltered from rain and other water sources, be equipped with an effluent collection system or sump to capture any spillage of electrolyte, and be located away from heat sources; (b) the storage area should have an impermeable surface with a curb or berm to control spills; (c) the storage place should have an exhaust ventilation system, or a fast air recirculation system, in order to avoid hazardous gas accumulation; (d) the storage area should have restricted access and be identified as a hazardous waste storage site.

 ULAB collectors should ensure that they sell or send their batteries to facilities that are properly licensed, are in full compliance with regulatory requirements and have an environmental management system (EMS) in place.